gonfva/gonfva.github.io/content/en/blog/2010-11-25-civil-service-how-to-improve.md

-<ol><li>Try to introduce economic incentives.
++ Try to introduce economic incentives.
 [People who work should be rewarded](http://noticias.juridicas.com/base_datos/Admin/l7-2007.t3.html#a24).
 Of course that could be misused to give more money to friends instead of giving it to the people who work. </li>
 <li>Proper [evaluation of how money is spent](http://www.aeval.es/es/index.html), trying to spend the money where it is better used.</li>
 <li>Encourage initiative in modernization of the Public Service.
 Good ideas should be praised.
 Bad ideas should be turned into good ideas.
 All Ideas should be taken into account for the first point.
 It doesn't cost money and for some cases it's very useful.</li></ol>